 Darren Rovell has carved out quite a niche for himself within sports journalism.
 The ‘it’ sports business analyst talks about sports money and sports business with ESPN, on their website and broadcast channels as well as on his @DarrenRovell Twitter feed and in the various books he’s penned.
-Sports journalists are plentiful – though high quality ones aren’t as readily available – but eloquent, hard-hitting media personalities with a depth of sports and business knowledge are always in demand.
+Sports journalists are plentiful – though high-quality ones aren’t as readily available – but eloquent, hard-hitting media personalities with a depth of sports and business knowledge are always in demand.
 Consider sports business journalism for a unique career angle.
 Become the next Darren Rovell.
 The next must-read.
 The next must-follow.
 The next must-watch.

-At the time, ESPN, as well as other sports media companies, were exploring the scope of sports coverage and began realizing fans were interested not just in what happens on the court but in everything that surrounds the game.
-Rovell became more of a household name with his jump to CNBC as he become a lead sports business reporter for the network, anchoring documentaries, breaking stories and writing books.
+At the time, ESPN, as well as other sports media companies, was exploring the scope of sports coverage and began realizing fans were interested not just in what happens on the court but in everything that surrounds the game.
+Rovell became more of a household name with his jump to CNBC as he became a lead sports business reporter for the network, anchoring documentaries, breaking stories and writing books.
 A quiet, man-behind-the-keyboard reporter he is not.
 He leaned on social media tools like Twitter to grow his following and stirred up controversy along the way.

-By Niral Patel
+By Niral Patel – Featured Blogger